mindspore-ai/docs/docs/faq/source_en/operators_compile.md

 <font size=3>**Q: When conv2d is set to (3,10), Tensor[2,2,10,10] and it runs on Ascend on ModelArts, the error message `FM_W+pad_left+pad_right-KW>=strideW` is displayed.
 However, no error message is displayed when it runs on a CPU.
 What should I do?**</font>

-A: This is a TBE operator restriction that the width of x must be greater than that of the kernel.
-The CPU does not have this operator restriction.
-Therefore, no error is reported.
+A: TBE (Tensor Boost Engine) operator is Huawei's self-developed NPU operator development tool, which is extended on the basis of the TVM framework to develop custom operators.
+The above problem is the limitation of this TBE operator, the width of x must be greater than the width of the kernel.
+The CPU operator does not have this restriction, so no error is reported.

 <br/>